 The whole range of the EMS is divided into various sections (radio waves, microwaves, infrared (IR), visible light, ultraviolet (UV), and gamma rays), depending on a wave’s wavelength: the distance between the crests of two waves – measured in nanometers.

-An easy way to conceptualize the entire phenomenon is picturing a rainbow.
+An easy way to conceptualize the entire phenomenon is by picturing a rainbow.
 Instead of the dispersion of light stretching from violet to red in the normal (visible light) spectrum, there are additional (invisible) rainbows stretching beyond in both directions that correlate to both larger and smaller wavelengths.

-A computer’s colors (RGB):
+A computer’s colors (RGB)

 Computers don’t interpret the entire range of ‘visible’ light.
 While this is theoretically possible, certain technological limitations prohibit a computer from having the same scope as the human eye.
 So, while a person might see a certain shade of color, a computer will have a slightly downgraded visualization of the same.